A middle aged guide to O Beach Ibiza

 It’s very relaxing and for us it was great to hear from other people about their experiences on the island.

-We went into Ocean Beach thinking we’d stay a couple of hours but enjoyed it so much we stayed until the sun set and as we made our way out into the evening light we knew that we will be returning to Ocean Beach again due to the welcoming staff, entertainment and relaxed nature of the venue we loved it all.
+We went into O Beach thinking we’d stay a couple of hours but enjoyed it so much we stayed until the sun set and as we made our way out into the evening light we knew that we will be returning to O Beach again due to the welcoming staff, entertainment and relaxed nature of the venue we loved it all.

 It may not be for all middle agers but if you love the music on offer I would urge you to visit Ocean Beach, especially if you are with a group of friends on your next trip to Ibiza as it will definitely be one of the high points of your visit.

-Our thanks go to Hannah Brooks for the invitation and to the staff of Ocean Beach for making us feel so welcome across our day with them.
+Our thanks go to Hannah Brooks for the invitation and to the staff of O Beach for making us feel so welcome across our day with them.